My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 Ladakhi woman, clad in traditional dress, Leh.
 (Photo copyright © by Kaj Halberg)

-This little girl near Umlung, Markha Valley, is riding on her grandfather’s back.
+Near Umlung, Markha Valley, I encountered this elderly man, carrying his granddaughter on his back.
 In Ladakh, grandparents are highly respected, and they often participate in the upbringing of their grandchildren.
 (Photo copyright © by Kaj Halberg)

 Ladakhi boy, Markha Valley.
 (Photo copyright © by Kaj Halberg)